My mother Helen Bennett née Ritchie's family from Australia/Scotland

 John went directly from Umtali Boys High School to train for two years in the air force as WWII had broken out by then.
 He commenced at Initial Training Wing (ITW) at Hillside in Bulawayo on 13th October 1943, then 25 Elementary Flying Training School (EFTS) at Belvedere from February the next year.
 He proceeded to 20 Service Flying Training School (SFTS) in Cranbourne which he completed in January 1945.
 He was sent to 71 Operational Training Unit (OTU) in Ismailia, Egypt for two months, then a month at No 5 RFU at MACAF in Italy.
 In his logbook the Group Captain Commanding officer recorded “Instances of avoidance by exceptional flying skill and judgement of loss of life or damage to personnel or an aircraft”.
 The details are recorded: “At the moment of take-off from Gaudo Aerodrome on 11th June 1945, the bearing of the Spitfire port tyre failed.
 This allowed tyre and tube to be “detached” completely and fall off leaving bare the main wheel hub.
 While circling the aerodrome the pilot Sgt Ritchie was given the option by the Commanding Officer of making either a belly or a one wheel landing.
 He elected to do the latter, and came in making an excellent single wheel landing without damage to the aircraft or runway”.

 His final posting was to 334 Wing, MAAF until 14th August 1945.
-It took until the end of 1945 before he returned home.John Ritchie Spitfire pilot Italy WWII Royal Air Force
+It took until the end of 1945 before he returned home.Sgt John Ritchie on award of wings Southern Rhodesian Air Force

 He enrolled to study architecture at Cape Town University in 1946.

 John went to his fellow student Anthony (Tony) Kristafor's 21st party.
-He duly escorted his date back to her residence at 11:00 p.m. but returned to the festivities to see of Patricia Schreiber, known as “Pat”, who he had earlier met.
+He duly escorted his fellow student date back to her residence at 11:00 p.m. but returned to the festivities to see Patricia Schreiber, known as “Pat”, who he had earlier met.
 She was working with an insurance company in Cape Town and they started seeing each other after that.
 Her parents sent her to work in Johannesburg but the two corresponded daily and married in Claremont in 1949.

 In 1960 the Australian government wanted architects so John applied.
 The family moved to Australia in January 1961 and Pat was with him with David, Jocelyn, Peter and Mark.
 John worked in Sydney for two years then moved to Bathurst where Andrew was born.